Attention Capture: Proof of reduction principle

 \end{enumerate} Moreover, whenever a history contains message $S$, an information structure $I'$ provides no information.
 It is easy to check that $I'$ is indeed an information structure (such that the martingale condition holds).

 Define $\bar \tau$ as the random time at which DM first sees message $S$ under $I'$.
 Observe

 for every Borel set $B \subseteq \Delta(\Theta)$ and time $s>t$.
 Letting $\bar \mu$ be the random belief which the DM sees message $S$ under $I'$, we have $(\bar \mu, \bar \tau) \overset{d}{=} (\mu_{\tau(I)}, \tau(I))$ since the modification preserved the distribution of stopping beliefs for each time.
-It remains to show that $I'$ is obedient so the stopping time upon receipt of the message $S$ is indeed the time at which the DM optimally stops. \begin{lemma} Under $I'$, for any $t \in \mathcal{T}$, the DM continues paying attention at history $H^C_t$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:continuation_preserved}] We show that the DM does weakly better by continuing until seeing message $S$ since that is a well-defined stopping time.
+It remains to show $I'$ is obedient so the time at which DM receives $S$ is indeed an optimal stopping time. \begin{lemma} Under $I'$, for any $t \in \mathcal{T}$, the DM continues paying attention at history $H^C_t$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma:continuation_preserved}] We show that the DM does weakly better by continuing until seeing message $S$ since that is a well-defined stopping time.
 To this end, note that the DM's expected utility if she stops at history $H^C_t$ under $I^{'}$ is